Samagra-Development/metabase/docs/handbook/contribution-guidelines.md

+## Welcome!

+Thank you for investing your time in contributing to our project!
+Any contribution you make will be very valuable to the Metabase Community ✨.

+Read our Code of Conduct to keep our community approachable and respectable.

+In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.

 ## Getting Started

 To get an overview of the project, take a look at our [README](/README.md).
 Here are some resources to help you get started with open source contributions: